 Many of us are doing what we can to help our neighbors in this time of crisis.
 Because I focus on mental health, self-care, and spiritual soul care, I want to extend some help to you by providing some suggestions on ways to stay calm in the midst of chaos.

 However, I want to add that we are all in unprecedented times.
 We are all trying to figure this out together.
 None of us can predict the future, and none of us have the magic answer to make this situation better.
 I am learning to adapt, survive, and try to manage my anxiety along with everyone else right now.
-From what I know about mental health, here are some suggestions for getting through this pandemic with our sanity intact:

 This has been, and will continue to be difficult.
 The uncertainty has all of us panicked, in one way or another.
 Lean into the discomfort.
 “Embrace the suck”.
 Commit to validating your feelings, whatever they might be.
 Accept that we are all beginners at this, and with beginnings comes a lot of vulnerability and insecurity.
 Commit to riding the wave of your emotions while staying grounded in the present.